|Luxury Rating:||2.7 / 5|

 Cardholders can expect the highest level of service with the Amex Platinum card.
 American Express has one of the best reputations among credit card issuers for customer experience, scoring an 838 on J.D.
 Power’s 2020 customer satisfaction survey (first place among 11 major issuers).
 The American Express mobile app is also highly rated – 4.3 out of 5 in the Google Play Store and 4.9 out of 5 in the Apple App Store.

-In addition, American Express offers 24/7 customer service, including a chat feature on their website.
+In addition, American Express offers 24/7 customer service, including a chat feature on its website.
 This makes it easy to quickly find the answers to simple questions.

 Special benefits for active duty military members